-Alcoholic ketoacidosis (AKA) is a clinical syndrome seen mostly in chronic alcoholics and frequently seen in patients who binge drink.
+Alcoholic ketoacidosis (AKA) is a clinical syndrome seen mostly in patients with chronic alcohol use disorder and frequently seen in patients who binge drink.
 Typical patients are usually chronic drinkers who are unable to tolerate oral nutrition for a 1 to 3 day period.
 Patients often have a recent bout of heavy drinking before the period of relative starvation, with persistent vomiting and abdominal pain contributing to their inability to tolerate PO intake.

 The etiology of Alcoholic ketoacidosis stems from the patient's inability to ingest, absorb and utilize glucose from their diet.
-The vomiting and nausea prevent the patient from keeping foodstuffs in the GI tract that can cross over and provide nourishment.
-The alcohol further depressed gluconeogenesis in the body and keeps blood sugar levels low.
+The vomiting and nausea prevent adequate solute intake from the gastrointestinal tract.
+The alcohol further depresses gluconeogenesis in the body and keeps blood sugar levels low.
 An anxiety state and alcohol withdrawal further exacerbate the patient's ability to eat.
-The lack of nutrients other than alcohol causes the creation of ketones and an elevated gap ketoacidosis in the absence of diabetes.
+The lack of nutrients other than alcohol causes the creation of ketones and elevated gap ketoacidosis in the absence of diabetes.

 The prevalence correlates with the incidence of alcohol abuse in a community.
 No racial or sexual differences in incidence are noted.
 AKA can occur in adults of any age; it more often occurs persons aged 20-60 years who are chronic alcohol abusers.
 Rarely, AKA occurs after a binge in persons who are not chronic drinkers.